zackmdavis/Less_Wrong_Drafts/said_scrap.md

-Title: "Less Wrong Corrupted; or, Comment on 'Banning Said Achmiz'"
+Title: "Comment on 'Banning Said Achmiz'"

 I. Prologue
  • "If I Can't Explain It to Said Achmiz, I Probably Don't Understand It"